Bone Grafts and Sinus Lifts Improve Implant Results

 Bone Grafts Restore Lost Bone

 Another option is to restore lost bone by adding bone to the jaw with grafted materials from another location such as the hip.
 We can also use synthetic bone granules to help rebuild the jaw bone.
 Similar to sinus lifts, bone grafts create enough bone in areas where it was lacking in order to support dental implants.
-This procedure is typically reformed under local anesthesia and we will need to wait until the grafted bone is fused into the jaw before placing dental implants.
+This procedure is typically performed under local anesthesia and we will need to wait until the grafted bone is fused into the jaw before placing dental implants.
 The fusing process can take several months.

 Increase Dental Implant Success Rates